dod-zh/web/content/about/sustainability.md

 # Sustainability

-DevOpsDays Switzerland is committed to minimizing our environmental impact and promoting sustainable practices in the tech community.
+DevOpsDays Zurich is committed to minimizing our environmental impact and promoting sustainable practices in the tech community.

 ## Our Green Initiatives

 ### Digital-First Approach

 - Digital tickets and registration
 - QR codes for session feedback
 - Mobile app instead of printed programs